Fathihzhafran/Robobook-Odometry_Control-System/README.md

 * **`/archive`**: Comprehensive chronological logs and historical development iterations.

 ---
-*Developed by Fathihzafran © 2026*
+*Developed by Fathihzafran and Gabriela Heidy © 2026*